 Nose: Opens a touch spirit driven but quickly transforms into rum and raisins, whipped cream and white chocolate.
 The creamy toffee aspect reminds me of a very popular Indian dessert called rabdi.
 It is made by constantly stirring milk on a low flame for a long time till it condenses, caramelises and becomes dense.
 With a little time you get beautiful bread pudding with a sprinkling of cinnamon.
 Water brings out citrus fruits like sweet lime and green apples while making it even more creamy.

 Palate: Warm and sweet but not cloying.
 Bananas and cream.
 Apple pie topped with lots of caramel.
 The rabdi continues from the nose.
 Even though the spirit is a little thin on the palate it coats the mouth really well.
 Water pushes up the baking spices and you get a lovely warmth from the spirit.
 With a little time in the glass you get a delicious bowl of muesli with vanilla, bananas, cinnamon and roasted coconut.
 Well balanced with just the right amount of oak bitters.
 Lovely stuff.

-Finish: Lingering spices and vanilla
+Finish: Lingering spices with whipped cream and vanilla.